pantheon-systems/documentation/source/docs/articles/wordpress/launch-check-wordpress-performance-and-configuration-analysis.md

 ###Cron

 This check verifies that Cron is enabled and what jobs are scheduled.
-It is enabled by default, but it if has been disabled you'll receive the following message: "Cron appears to be disabled, make sure DISABLE_WP_CRON is not defined in your wp-config.php"
+It is enabled by default, but it if has been disabled you'll receive the following message: "Cron appears to be disabled, make sure DISABLE_WP_CRON is not defined in your wp-config.php."

 ###Database